 Required Documentation:

-- A DD-1300 death certification, issued by the U.S. Department of Defense (DOD), or its successor agency, to confirm the date of death and indicating that the service member was killed in action as determined by the DOD.
+- A DD Form 261, issued by the U.S. Department of Defense (DOD), or its successor agency, to confirm the date of death and indicating that the service member died in the line of duty as determined by the DOD.

 - Copy of the veteran's death certificate